ehansis/ozelot/docs/examples/superheroes/management.rst

 In this case, you would have to (recursively) drop all tables that keep foreign key references before dropping your target table, and re-create them in reverse order.

+This approach, and related difficulties, are also explored in the :ref:`'leonardo' example <le-standard-change>`.